Stand-Up Comedian

 Do your spouses/girlfriends ever get irritated if you use them as material?

-Asked by Beemo63 about 11 years ago
+Asked by Beemo63 over 11 years ago

 Hmmm, I think it would be very challenging for any comedian if they had to censor their act based off of their spouses/GFs reactions... hopefuly the significant other knows what he/she is getting into.
 I have in the past but looking back I shouldn't have.
 We have to use our every bit of material that we can.